Beyond calibration: estimating the grouping loss of modern neural networks: Experimental study

 \paragraph{The grouping diagram: visualization of the grouping loss} In a binary setting, calibration curves display the calibrated scores $C$ versus the confidence scores $S$ of the positive class.
 To visualize the heterogeneity among region scores in a level set, we add to this representation the estimated region scores $\hat \mu_j$, \ie{} the fraction of positives in each region obtained from the partitioning of level sets (\autoref{fig:showcase}).
 The further apart the region scores are, the greater the grouping loss.

 \paragraph{Vision}

-We evaluate 15 vision models (listed on \autoref{fig:vision:comparison}) pre-trained on the training set of ImageNet-1K \citep{deng2009imagenet}.
+We evaluate 15 vision models (listed on \autoref{fig:vision:comparison}) from PyTorch \emph{pre-trained} on ImageNet-1K \citep{deng2009imagenet}.
 Here we report evaluation on ImageNet-R \citep{hendrycks2021many}, an ImageNet variant with 15 different renditions: paintings, toys, tattoos, origami...
 The dataset contains 30\,000 images and 200 ImageNet classes. \autoref{sec:app:imagenet} reports evaluation on the validation set of ImageNet-1K and ImageNet-C \citep{hendrycks2019robustness}, an ImageNet variant with corrupted versions of ImageNet images.
 As often with many classes, the small number of samples per class (50) does not allow to study the classwise calibration and grouping loss.
 Hence, following common practice, we consider top-label versions (\autoref{def3}). \autoref{sec:app:imagenet} gives experimental details.

 We find substantial grouping loss inside level sets for most networks on ImageNet-R (ConvNeXt Tiny and ViT L-16 in \autoref{fig:vision:conv_vit}, others in \autoref{sec:app:imagenet-r}), even after post-hoc recalibration (\autoref{fig:vision:conv_vit} right).
 For instance, while ConvNext + Isotonic is calibrated (third graph), it is strongly over-confident in one part of the feature space and under-confident in the other, creating a high grouping loss.